simon-v/bchinfo.org/_alerts/2016-11-01-alert-retirement.md

 there is only one Alert key, it is not possible to prevent former developers from sending an alert nor is it possible to identify who sent an Alert.

-In addition, the Alert system is primarily Bitcoin Core specific.
+In addition, the Alert system is primarily Bitcoin Cash Node specific.
 Many other wallets have their own systems in place but still must have handling for the Alert system because it is network wide.
 Something specific for one software should not be imposed on the entire network.